HobnobMancer/cazy_webscraper/README.md

 > Hobbs, E. E. M., Gloster, T. M., and Pritchard, L. (2022) 'cazy_webscraper: local compilation and interrogation of comprehensive CAZyme datasets', _bioRxiv_, [https://doi.org/10.1101/2022.12.02.518825](https://www.biorxiv.org/content/10.1101/2022.12.02.518825v1)

+The supplementary information for this manuscript is available via the BioRxiv server, and in the `manuscript` directory in this repository.

 cazy_webscraper depends on a number of tools.
 To recognise the contributions that the authors and developers have made, please also cite the following: